Wait-Less Offline Tuning and Re-solving for Online Decision Making: Parallel Multi-Phase OLP Algorithm

 \subsection{Algorithm Extension}

-Building on Algorithm \ref{alg:main-1}, we propose an enhanced multi-stage learning algorithm that employs the first-order method for decision-making during each re-solving interval.
-This multi-restart mechanism further improves the accuracy and efficiency of our framework.
-We illustrate this algorithm in the following figure.

-Figure \ref{fig:alg2} illustrates this variant of Algorithm \ref{alg:main-1} with multi-stage exploration and exploitation.
-Rather than make decisions solely based on the most recently solved dual prices, the algorithm treats the updated dual prices at each re-solving interval as a new starting point for the first-order learning process.
-For example, in Algorithm \ref{alg:main-1}, the dual price $\bm{p}_{f}^L$ is used to guide decision-making during the time interval $t \in [f, 2f]$.
-In contrast, the enhanced algorithm restarts the first-order method by setting $\bm{p}_{f}^L = \bm{p}_{f}^D$ and then continues to fine-tune the dual prices $\{\bm{p}_t^D\}_{t=f}^{2f}$ to make up-to-date decisions.
-Algorithm \ref{alg:main-2} summarizes this approach. \\
+We propose an enhanced version of Algorithm \ref{alg:main-1} that employs the first-order method for decision-making between two consecutive LP resolves.
+Rather than making decisions solely with the most recently solved dual price from the learning path, Algorithm \ref{alg:main-2} treats it as a new starting point for each re-solving interval and adopts a smaller step size for subgradient updates to avoid deviating too far from the LP-guided solutions.
+Figure \ref{fig-alg-2} illustrates this framework.
+Specifically, for each interval $[jf, (j+1)f]$, we attain the new start $\bm{p}_{jf}$ from the learning path at time $jf$ and continue to fine-tune the dual price $\{ \bm{p}_t \}_{t=jf}^{(j+1)f}$ using the first-order method with a learning rate $\alpha_t = \mathcal{O}(1/t)$.
+Algorithm \ref{alg:main-2} summarizes this approach.

-This algorithm establishes an online framework of multi-stage learning and decision-making.
-The incorporation of an intermediate first-order method improves the algorithm's stability and ensures smooth resource consumption.
-These improvements result in better performance during the final batch, thereby reducing the algorithm's total regret.
+As we illustrate in our experiments (Section~\ref{experiments}), the incorporation of an intermediate first-order method improves the algorithm's stability and ensures smooth resource consumption.
+Therefore, the multi-restart mechanism results in better performance during the final batch and improves the algorithm's total performance.